-The 2022 West Virginia Innovation and Business Model Competition (WVIBMC) will mark the fourth consecutive year of competition.
+The 2024 West Virginia Innovation and Business Model Competition (WVIBMC) will mark the sixth year of competition.
 The competition is hosted by Marshall University and the Lewis College of Business and the Brad D. Smith Schools of Business and overseen by faculty for Entrepreneurial Education.

 Intuit’s impact and influence on the WVIBMC is notable, especially for the speed by which these methods and practices were taught and implemented.
 In late March 2017, seven interdisciplinary teams were formed from the Marshall University student pool.
 An innovation team from Intuit, Inc. traveled to Huntington, WV and taught its variation of design thinking and its customer-centered approach to innovation: Design-for-Delight (D4D).
 Teams were challenged with applying these innovation techniques to three specific problems facing West Virginia: youth education, substance use disorders, and technology.
 Approximately four-weeks later, in April 2017, the seven teams presented their problem-solving solutions to a panel of celebrity judges in the style of the popular reality TV show “Shark Tank.”
 The celebrity coaches were Marshall alumnus Brad D. Smith, former Intuit CEO and Executive Chairman and current Marshall University President, Marshall and NFL football legend Chad Pennington, and actress, producer, and philanthropist Jennifer Garner.

 This multi-institutional, collaborative event is made possible with the generous support of the Robert E. Yancey, Sr. Entrepreneurship Endowment.